 It would be your obligation under your duty of care to talk to him about his actions and explain the associated risks (he could be arrested, he could be subjected to drug-related violence, he could put his family at risk etc.).
 But you could not tell him that he can’t continue to do it (although you may advise him not to).

 It could be that he didn’t realise that the packages contained drugs.
 Or he may have known but didn’t fully understand the implications.
 By having these conversations, you may dissuade him from doing it in future.

 It may be that you establish that he does not comprehend the implications and may not have the capacity to make this choice, in which case you would refer him to have an MCA.

-In any case, you should report this information to your manager and whoever is responsible for safeguarding in your organisation.
-If you do not have a safeguarding lead, you or your manager may report it to your local authority’s social services safeguarding team or the individual’s social worker.
+In any case, you should report this information to your manager and whoever is responsible for safeguarding within your organisation.
+You or your manager may also decide to report it to your local authority’s social services safeguarding team or the individual’s social worker.

 Dilemma #3: A recovering alcoholic fancies a beer